Top 10 occupations in demand in Australia for skilled migration

 We will know more once DoHA releases their report.

-If you have an occupation on this list or on the skilled occupation list the worldwide team at EMSA can assist you in either applying for residency or finding a potential study pathway to residency.
+If you have an occupation on this list or on the skilled occupation list, the worldwide team at EMSA can assist you in applying for residency.